 To view where departments and labs will be located during the construction of the new Sobrato Campus for Discovery and Innovation, click on the interactive map below:

-- The Mechanical Engineering Teaching and Research Labs are now located at the St. Clare Commons.
+- The Mechanical Engineering Teaching and Research Labs are now located at the Garage and the St. Clare Commons.

 - The Latimer Energy Lab is now located at the St. Clare Commons.